Random minibatch subgradient algorithms for convex problems with functional constraints: Introduction

-In the case where the number of constraints is finite and the objective function is deterministic, Nesterov's smoothing framework is studied in~\cite{BotHen:13,OuyGra:12,TraFer:18} in the setting of accelerated proximal gradient methods.
-Incremental subgradient or primal-dual approaches were also proposed for solving convex problems with finite intersection of simple sets through an exact penalty reformulation in \cite{Ber:11,KunBac:18}.
-The paper most related to our work is \cite{Ned:11}, where iterative subgradient methods with random feasibility steps are proposed for solving convex problems with functional constraints.
+The paper most related to our work is \cite{Ned:11}, see also \cite{Pol:67,Pol:69,Pol:01}, where iterative subgradient methods with random feasibility steps are proposed for solving convex problems with functional constraints.
 Our algorithms are minibatch extensions of the algorithm proposed in~\cite{Ned:11}.
-Moreover, in~\cite{Ned:11} only sublinear convergence rates of order ${\cal O}(1/\sqrt{t})$ have been established for convex objective functions, while in this paper we show that ${\cal O}(1/t)$ rates are valid under a relaxed strong convexity condition.
+Moreover, in~\cite{Ned:11} only sublinear convergence rates of order ${\cal O}(1/\sqrt{t})$ are established for convex objective functions, while in this paper we show that ${\cal O}(1/t)$ rates are valid under a relaxed strong convexity condition.
 Finally, since we deal with minibatching and a relaxed strong convexity assumption, our convergence analysis requires additional insights that differ from that of~\cite{Ned:11}.
+Similarly, in~\cite{PatNec:17} a stochastic optimization problem with infinite intersection of sets is considered and stochastic proximal point steps are combined with alternating projections for solving it.
+However, in order to prove sublinear convergence rates ${\cal O}(1/t)$, \cite{PatNec:17} requires strongly convex and smooth objective functions, while our results are valid for a more relaxed strong convexity condition and possible non-smooth fuctions.
+Lastly,~\cite{PatNec:17} assumes the projectability of individual sets, whereas in our case, the constraints might not be projectable.